About the Plan

 Health Service Pharmacy Benefit

 Tier I -(Cost $15, Plan pays (savings)$10.
 Student pays $5, Without Student Insurance coverage, student would pay $15)

 Tier II - (Cost $25, Plan pays (savings) $15, Student pays $10.
 Without Student Insurance coverage, student would pay $25)

 Tier III - (Cost $50, Plan pays (savings) $30, Student pays $20.
 Without Student Insurance coverage, student would pay $50)

 *All benefits are subject to all Plan Limitations and Exclusions.

 What you need to know...

 The family health plan may only cover the student while in the home area, or may reduce benefits when the student is treated away from home.
 When this happens, the student might be covered for medical emergencies only.
-This could leave the family with a large amount of out-of-pocket expense for non-emergency or non-covered treatment.
+This could leave the family with a large amount of out-of-pocket expenses for non-emergency or non-covered treatment.
 The student may even forego treatment rather than travel to a covered provider.
-Student Health Insurance follows the student worldwide.
+Student Insurance follows the student worldwide.